Anne Boonchuy: Background

 Anne lived with her parents in Los Angeles, California and was best friends with two girls named Sasha Waybright and Marcy Wu.
-On her 13th birthday, she is peer-pressured into stealing a mysterious music box that magically transports her and her friends, Sasha and Marcy to the world of Amphibia, a wild marshland tropical island full of anthropomorphic amphibians and threatening creatures, where they are separated from each other.
+On her 13th birthday, Anne is peer-pressured into stealing a mysterious music box that magically transports her, Sasha, and Marcy to the world of Amphibia, a wild marshland tropical island inhabited by anthropomorphic amphibians and threatening creatures, where they are separated from each other.